-The corrosion mechanisms and performance of blackand hot-dip galvanized steel in concrete are differentthan when exposed in atmospheric conditions.
+The corrosion mechanisms and performance of black and hot-dip galvanized steel in concrete are different than when exposed to atmospheric conditions.
 Steel embedded in concrete is exposed to a highly alkaline environment.
 Black steel is passive in alkaline concrete until the chloride level exceeds approximately 1 lb/yd3, when steel becomes depassivated and starts to corrode.
 Zinc, on the other hand, can withstand chloride concentration at least four to five times higher than black steel, and coupled with its impervious barrier protection, delays the onset of chloride corrosion on galvanized rebar.

 Chlorides penetrate the concrete through small pores and cracks that form on the surface through use and weathering.
 While black steel in concrete typically depassivates below a pH of 11.5, galvanized reinforcement can remain passivated at a lower pH, thereby offering substantial protection against the effects of concrete carbonation.

-The total life of a galvanized coating in concrete is made up of the time taken for the zinc to depassivate (which is longer than for black steel, because of its higher tolerance to chloride ions), plus the time takenfor the consumption of the zinc coating as it sacrificially protects the underlying steel.
+The total life of a galvanized coating in concrete is made up of the time taken for the zinc to depassivate (which takes longer than black steel because of its higher tolerance to chloride ions), plus the time taken for the consumption of the zinc coating as it sacrificially protects the underlying steel.
 Only after the coating has been fully consumed in a region of the bar will localized corrosion of the steel begin.